MSc in Geospatial Engineering: Career Path

 What are the eligibility requirements for an MSc in Geospatial Engineering?

-Eligibility requirements for an MSc in Geospatial Engineering program may vary depending on the specific program and institution.
+Eligibility requirements for an MSc in Geospatial Engineering program may vary depending on the program and institution.
 However, common requirements might include a bachelor's degree in a relevant field, such as geography, geomatics, engineering, or computer science; a strong academic record, including a minimum GPA; prerequisite coursework in math and science; proficiency in English; letters of recommendation; a resume or CV; and a personal statement.

 What are the career prospects for graduates of an MSc in Geospatial Engineering?